 - Consultations for best and safe practices

-After the pen testing, Astra prepares a detailed vulnerability report to provide you with a bird’s-eye view of the security status.
-With their detailed reports and vulnerability management platform, all security flaws were re-fixed within record time.
-Astra’s reports contain some of the following points:
+Once the pentest is complete, Astra prepares a detailed pentest report to provide you with a bird’s-eye view of the security status.
+Our reports contain some of the following points:

 - Vulnerability details

 - Selenium scripts for the developers to reproduce the vulnerabilities